leycec/fsnrnue/README.md

 Unfortunately, you probably need to disable [Vulkan][vulkan] and [DXVK][dxvk] in Lutris.
 See the prior FAQ entry for detailed instructions, please.

+#### It seems to work but after chosing mid-story the game freezes.

+For some reason your installation does not play nice with Linux window managers.
+The easiest way to solve this is to run the app in a windows virtual desktop.
+To configure your game for this: Right click the game in lutris.
+Click **Config**, go to the tab **Runner options**, activate the option **Windowed (virtual desktop)**.
+Save and start the game again.

 #### That's also not what I'm seeing, though?

 Then here's what we're going to do: